MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/schema-migration-ddl.md

 Depending on the source environment, some issues can cause problems when you're migrating data:

 - There can be subtle differences in the way that `NULL` data is handled in different database products.
 Examples include collation sequence and handling of empty character strings.
-- `DATE`, `TIME`, `INTERVAL`, and `TIME ZONE` data, and associated functions, can vary widely from product to product.
+- `DATE`, `TIME`, `INTERVAL`, and `TIME ZONE` data and associated functions can vary widely from product to product.

-Test these thoroughly to ensure that the desired results are achieved in the target environment.
-The migration exercise can also uncover bugs or incorrect results that are currently part of the existing source system.
-The migration process is a good opportunity to correct any anomalies.
+Test these thoroughly to determine if the desired results are achieved in the target environment.
+The migration exercise can uncover bugs or incorrect results that are currently part of the existing source system, and the migration process is a good opportunity to correct anomalies.

 #### Best practices for defining columns in Azure Synapse Analytics

-It's common in older systems to find columns specified with inefficient data types.
+It's common for older systems to contain columns with inefficient data types.
 For example, you might find a field defined as `VARCHAR(20)` when the actual data values would fit into a `CHAR(5)` field.
-Or you might find the use of `INTEGER` fields when all values would fit within a `SMALLINT` field.
+Or, you might find the use of `INTEGER` fields when all values would fit within a `SMALLINT` field.
 Insufficient data types can lead to inefficiencies in both storage and query performance, especially in large fact tables.

-A migration exercise can be a good time to check existing data definitions and rationalize data definitions.
-You can automate this by using SQL queries to find the maximum numeric value or the maximum character length within a data field and comparing that to the data type.
-Some third-party data exploration or migration tools also incorporate this feature.
+It's a good time to check and rationalize current data definitions during a migration exercise.
+You can automate these tasks by using SQL queries to find the maximum numeric value or character length within a data field and comparing the result to the data type.

 In general, it's a good practice to minimize the total defined row length for a table.
-For example, you can use the smallest data type for each column as described earlier.
-This technique will give the best query performance.
-The PolyBase utility, which is the recommended method of data loading from external tables for Azure Synapse Analytics, supports a maximum defined row length of 1 MB.
-For rows greater than 1 MB in length, you can't use PolyBase to load that table.
-You must use Bulk Copy Program (BCP) instead.
+For the best query performance, you can use the smallest data type for each column, as described earlier.
+The recommended approach to load data from external tables in Azure Synapse Analytics is to use the PolyBase utility, which upports a maximum defined row length of 1 megabyte (MB).
+PolyBase won't load tables with rows longer than 1 MB, and you must use the Bulk Copy Program instead.

-For the most efficient join execution, define the columns used on both sides of the join as the same data type.
-If the key of a dimension table is defined as `SMALLINT`, then the corresponding reference columns in fact tables that use that dimension should also be defined as `SMALLINT`.
+For the most efficient join execution, define the columns on both sides of the join as the same data type.
+If the key of a dimension table is defined as `SMALLINT`, then the corresponding reference columns in fact tables using that dimension should also be defined as `SMALLINT`.

 Avoid defining character fields with a large default size.
 If the maximum size of data within a field is 50 characters, use `VARCHAR(50)`.
 Similarly, don't use `NVARCHAR` if `VARCHAR` will suffice. `NVARCHAR` stores Unicode data to allow for different language character sets. `VARCHAR` stores ASCII data and takes less space.